pengowray/doks-sprinto/content/en/docs/help/troubleshooting.md

     parent: "docshelp"
     weight: 630
 toc: true
-keywords: ["troubleshooting", "faq", "not responding"]
+keywords: ["troubleshooting", "faq", "not responding", "commands", "permissions"]
 ---
 ## Sprinto isn't responding to my commands

 Discord's slash commands can be terribly inconsistent, and it can be hard to know if the problem is a permissions problem, or a Discord UI/UX issue, or something else.

 If you're having trouble, here are some tips.
+The first few are for users; the last section is for server admins.

 ## 1) Spot the difference: @Sprinto the role vs @Sprinto the bot

 ![@Sprinto role vs bot](/images/help/troubleshooting/01-role-vs-bot.png)

 **@Sprinto the role vs @Sprinto the bot.
 The role doesn't respond.
-Discord creates this role by default and it's a usability nightmare.**
+Discord creates this role by default and it's a usability nightmare.
+The color of each depends on the Discord server settings and may look identical.**

 - All of Sprinto's commands work with `@Sprinto` as a prefix.
 Some folk will find `@Sprinto` more reliable and easier than slash commands: e.g. **`@Sprinto sprint 30`**

 - If there's a Discord role named `@Sprinto` you might accidentally mention it instead of `@Sprinto` the bot.
 Check you didn't mention a role.

+- To be really sure, you can mention Sprinto by his full name, `@Sprinto#2517` This will mention the bot specifically and not the role, which is annoying to type but can test if this is the issue and not something else.
+If you copy `@Sprinto` commands from this documentation, it will copy @Sprinto as @Sprinto#2517

+{{<atsprinto "hello sprinto" >}}

 - If you're an admin, please rename the `@Sprinto` role to another name such as `@RoleForSprinto` so sprinters can **@Sprinto** more easily.
+(More admin tips below under "For admins")

 ## 2) Make sure you're actually sending a slash command